ETdoFresh/Blog/content/post/import/2009/2009-06-27-4our-days-in-sweden.md

 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://4.bp.blogspot.com/_yEPuIWl8ybE/SkarZ87M-1I/AAAAAAAAAQg/fYKQQ9Y2i2g/s400/S6301997.JPG" border="0" alt=""id="BLOGGER_PHOTO_ID_5352153669515934546" />][12]

 <div>
-  We got hungry, stopped by the fisherman&#8217;s market for shrimp, and bought 2k shrimp and 3 loaves of bread for about 200 Kronas.
+  We got hungry, stopped by the fisherman's market for shrimp, and bought 2k shrimp and 3 loaves of bread for about 200 Kronas.
 We made sandwiches with a mayonnaise, garlic, lemon sauce (shown in purple tube).
-Fresh bread, shrimp, and this sauce&#8230; yum yum!
+Fresh bread, shrimp, and this sauce... yum yum!
 Maybe we should make some in New Orleans in a restaurant.
-Or maybe we already have it&#8230; I don&#8217;t know
+Or maybe we already have it...
+I don't know
 </div>

 <div>
-  As it is late, I think I will go to bed while the sun is still down (but it&#8217;s still light enough to see).
+  As it is late, I think I will go to bed while the sun is still down (but it's still light enough to see).
 Good night!
 </div>

 <div>